jrayx/deep-journal/README.md

 Like to use LLMs, but don't want to give your chat data up to third parties?
 Use this.
 Everything runs on your machine and stores your chat data to a local SQLite database file (`journal.db`).

 Technologies:
-- LLM Model: deepseek-r1:1.5b (see Future section for more)
+- LLM Model: Ollama running deepseek-r1:1.5b (see Future section for more)
 - Frontend: Svelte/TypeScript + Tauri
 - Backend: Rust + Tauri
 - Database: SQLite